run2bizdocs/documentation/en-us/docs/run2biz-platform/workflow/overview.md

 6: Business Process;

 !!! note "NOTES"
-   These items will only be available when the Neuro application is enabled in your instance;
+   These items will only be available when the Builder application is enabled in your instance;

 If you already have this access, click and select the option **Flow Design** to display the management screen.